 You need not concern yourself with how much you recover per day.
 The nature of placer mining is sporadic return, this is especially true when you're running a dredge.
 If you're moving gravel using a trommel and bucketloader your returns are based more on how much material you can move, but when you're dredging your returns are based on hitting streaks and pockets.
 Some days you may not recover enough to fill the bottom of a bottle, and then some days you may do great.
 Persistence is the key to dredging.
 A pennyweight a day adds up to pounds over a couple of summers.
 Just stick with it.

-A few days later I was telling this story to a friend of mine who's pretty good at getting gold and asked him why he thought there was no gold there.
+A few days later I was telling this story to a friend of mine who's pretty good at getting gold and asked him why I didn't do any good.
 He replied "There was no gold there."

 I couldn't have summed it up so simply.
 Sometimes there just isn't any gold there.
 The truth is no one can tell you what's going on under the water.
 You can make some educated guesses at it by trying to picture the river at full flood stage but at the end of the day gold is where you find it.